 Pitchers are the most popular type of water filters but not all brands can remove fluoride.

-For example, Brita filters are the most well-known but in do Brita filters remove fluoride, it was shown that Brita filters are unable to remove fluoride.
+For example, Brita filters are the most well-known when I tested it with a fluoride meter, it was clear that Brita filters are unable to remove fluoride.

 But even certain Amazon best-selling “fluoride” water filter pitchers claim they can filter fluoride but actually have zero effect (Aquagear, Epic Nano, Waterdrop – just to name a few)